Sociology is the study of society, patterns of social relationships, social interaction, and culture that surrounds everyday life

 Read More

-Social Diversity in Contemporary Times
+Social Diversity In Contemporary Times

-Social diversity, in contemporary times, has ignited the need for technological advancements that could facilitate engagement and interactions overcoming demographical and geographical constraints.
-I have grown up studying history according to social diversity has led to social discrimination, segregation, and stratification such as in the case of the American history of slavery and the civil war.
+Social diversity, in contemporary times, has ignited the need for technological advancements that could facilitate engagement and interactions, overcoming demographical and geographical constraints.
+I have grown up studying history according to social diversity has led to social discrimination, segregation, and stratification, such as in the case of the American history of slavery and the Civil War.
 However, as I have grown – personally and professionally, I came to realize that

 Read More

 The health and well-being of the nation should take priority in the policy and spending of any government.
 The Federal Government of the UK has taken some right steps in this direction in the last few years.
-The Human Right Act 1998, the Mental Health Act 19983, the Mental Capacity Act 2005, and the Care Act 2014 are some examples in relevant legislation.
-This paper critically discusses these Acts, and
+The Human Right Act 1998, the Mental Health Act 19983, the Mental Capacity Act 2005, and the Care Act 2014 are some examples of relevant legislation.
+This paper critically discusses these Acts and

 Read More